-What comes to mind when you think of a financial advisor?
+What comes to mind when you think of hiring a financial advisor?
 Stress and anxiety or peace and confidence?
 And what does a financial advisor do anyway?

 The best financial advisors don’t hide behind a desk playing games or checking social media.
 Maybe some “financial advisors” do that, but the best financial advisors add value to your financial planning far above their fees.
 The best financial advisors add that value with skill, competence, experience, execution, and personal attention.